KnowThePepper

 First time I cracked open a bag of dried Dundicits, the smell alone told me this wasn't a decorative chili.
 Sharp, almost metallic heat with a deep earthy undertone - the kind of aroma that clears a room.

 The Dundicut belongs to the C. annuum botanical group but punches well above the typical range for that species.
-At 30,000–65,000 SHU, it sits firmly in the hot pepper category, outpacing the sharp, vinegary bite of the Tabasco at its upper end and matching the intensity of dried Chinese chilis used in Sichuan cooking.
+At 30,000–65,000 SHU, it sits firmly in the the hot SHU category, outpacing the sharp, vinegary bite of the Tabasco at its upper end and matching the intensity of dried Chinese chilis used in Sichuan cooking.

 The pepper's shape is slender and elongated, tapering to a fine point.
 Skins are thin, which means they dry quickly and rehydrate cleanly - a practical advantage for a chili that's almost exclusively traded and cooked in its dried form.
 Color shifts from bright red to a deep burgundy as it dries.